lhz/sidpicker/README.md

 ```

 You obviously need to adjust the file paths to where VICE has installed the ROM dumps on your system.

+### sidpicker

+You will need to move the precompiled index (see Requirements above) into sidpicker's config folder.
+On Linux and MacOS X this is `$HOME/.sidpicker/`, on Windows it is `%AppData%/sidpicker/`.

+The location of this folder can be overridden by setting the `SIDPICKER_BASE` environment variable.

 ## Usage